hv15/alot/docs/source/usage/signals.rst

   Refreshes the current buffer.

 SIGINT
-  Shuts down the user interface.
+  Ignored, the user should use 'q' to shutdown the user interface.